 Homeowners street-wide began congregating once the gray skies gave way to blue.
 Communing.
 Consoling.
 Even whispering grateful little secrets of pleasure, of escape.
 The buzzsaw whirrs would not burrow into everyone’s eardrums until tomorrow.
 The beeps from the PSE&G utility trucks echoed in the distance.

 From the basement, the pump snapped on.
 Drained.
 Clunked off.

-Nic met Angelo the day he and Ashley moved to Yorktowne Heights.
-The upper-middle class township that was more upper than middle.
-Philly was a quick drive west.
-AC and other Jersey shore points an hour east.
-New York could be hit within the runtime of a typical Scorcese movie.
-Angelo, both a divorcee and widower, lived in the late-century two-storey across the street with his girlfriend and her three teen daughters.
-The moving truck was still on the street when he and Cecilia carried over a hot lasagna and cold salad, gooey chocolate chip muffins and dry Spanish wine, boxed alongside their welcome-to-the-neighborhood smiles.
+Angelo, both a divorcee and widower, lived in the late-century two-story across the street with his girlfriend and her three teen daughters.
+The moving truck was still in front of Nic and Ashley’s when he and Cecilia carried over a hot lasagna and cold salad, gooey chocolate chip muffins and dry Spanish wine, boxed alongside their welcome-to-the-neighborhood smiles.

 That was in April.
 Nic was more interested in getting the cable working.
 Broadcasting the Phillies game on that new 62” Samsung rather than playing the meet-and-greet game.